Azure/intelligent-app-workshop/docs/wksp/05-semantic-kernel-workshop/simple-ai-orchestration/create-deployable-app/backend-api.md

     dotnet add package Swashbuckle.AspNetCore
     ```

-1. Create a new `Program.cs` in the project directory.
+1. Replace the contents of `Program.cs` in the project directory with the following code.
 This file initializes and loads
    the required services and configuration for the API, namely configuring CORS protection,
    enabling controllers for the API and exposing Swagger document: